About this PGY2 Pharmacy Residency Program

 Qualifications

 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience).
 Residents must have completed an accredited PGY1 pharmacy residency program.
-Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within 120 days after the start of the program.
-(The University of Utah Pharmacy residency programs do not sponsor visas.)
+Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within 90 days after the start of the program.

 Recruitment and Selection